tizcoppoli/ms4-art-store/README.md

   - checkout
   - bag
   - profile

   Each app manage a specific function of the website.
 The templates are made with a base template that is used for the navbar and the footer.
 Each app has templates that extend the base template.
 Check the wireframes for more details.

 #### 5. Surface
-  The website has a simple design with a few elemnts.
+  The website has a simple design with a few elements.
 The predominant colors are gold/black/white and the font style is handwritten and serif.
 Check the design section for more details.

 ### Design